tanya011/Animal-detection/README.md

   - `os` - for manipulating with images
   - `cv2` - highlighting an object on the image
   - `vidgear` - interaction with YouTube live streams

-- Multiprocessing:
-  - multiprocessing - for creating daemon processes
+  - `threading` - for creating daemon processes
-  - threading - simple thread safety

 ### Functionality